bartekf4/pedestrian_movement_prediction/README.md

-# pedestrian_movement_prediction
+# Pedestrian movement prediction using Cellular Automata

-Pedestrian movement prediction using Cellular Automata Detection and analysis of pedestrian movement is of increasing interest in the field of image processing.
+Detection and analysis of pedestrian movement is of increasing interest in the field of image processing.
 Predicting the trajectory of their movement is a task with many real-world applications, such as autonomous driving systems and robot trajectory planning, among others.